Gu Ruzhang: Exploits

 Examination and placed in the top 15 competitors.
 He was also an instructor for the Guangdong Armed Forces.

 According to legend, Gu, in the same spirit as the folk hero Huo Yuanjia, defeated foreign fighters who viewed the Chinese martial arts as an inferior system of fighting.

-KYC using his iron-palm skill won back the fame of Chinese against a disrespect of a Russian circus horse—kicked everyone down from stage as these Chinese were attempting to win a bonus of letting the horse lie down.
-KYC palm-striked on its back and it lied down, severely damaged at its backbone, and died the next morning.
-KYC told the Russian owner he was not taking any money from him.
+Gu Ruzhang, using his iron palm skill, won back the fame of the Chinese against the disrespectful act of a Russian circus horse, who was made to kick everyone down from stage as these Chinese were attempting to win a bonus of making the horse lie down.
+Gu Ruzhang's iron palm struck the horse on its back, and it fell down with a severely damaged backbone and died the next morning.
+Gu Ruzhang told the Russian owner he was not taking any money from him.

+Later life

+In the early 1940s Gu Ruzhang retired from the world of the martial arts disappearing from public view and living a private life.
+He is known to have died in 1952 at the age of 58, with a few students citing potential heart problems as the cause.